Moths of North Carolina

 Adult Markings: The head and palps are varying shades of brownish fuscous to brownish black, while the antennae are a lighter brown.
 The thorax is cream-colored with a narrow brown streak in the middle and a wide brownish streak along each side.
 The forewing ground is cream-colored with a series of longitudinally brownish to reddish brown streaks.
 The darker patterning on the wing is variable, but the base of the wing typically has dark shading or streaks that are concentrated above and below the middle of the wing.
 This includes a short streak that is continuous and concolorous with the brownish streak along the side of the thorax, and a faint subcostal streak that fades after reaching the middle of the wing.
 The apical third is dusted with dark brown to reddish-brown pigmentation that matches that of the basal region, and fine dark lines are also usually evident along the veins.
 The ocellus varies from being faint to somewhat better defined.
 The apical third of the costa usually has a series of irregular pale-colored streaks (strigulae) that run obliquely towards the apical half of the termen and often coalesce with two similar streaks that begin at the apex and project slightly basally.
 The fringe is dark gray with a fine salt-and-pepper patterning, while the hindwing is brownish with a paler fringe.

 Eucosma radiatana was described from a single specimen and exhibits substantial variation in forewing patterning.
 A redescription of the species is needed that better defines its diagnostic characters.
 Wright and Gilligan (2015) tentatively assigned specimens from Arkansas, Indiana, Iowa, and Mississippi that resembled E. formosana externally -- but had male genitalia of E. radiatana -- to this species.
 These tend to have the ocellus and costal strigulae better defined relative to typical specimens.
-Specimens are best identified by male genitalia, although differences between E. radiatana and other species in this species group are slight (Wright and Gilligan, 2015).
+Specimens are best identified by male genitalia since differences between E. radiatana and other species in this species group are slight (Wright and Gilligan, 2015).

 In North Carolina this species is most likely to be confused with E. umbrastriana.
 It is generally similar, but has a heavy wash of orangish-brown on the apical third.
 In addition, the contrast between the central region of the thorax and the brownish streaks along the sides is less pronounced in E. umbrastriana compared with that of E. radiatana.